Inclusion Leader: Mrs Wendy McNerney.

 At Oatlands Junior School, support will be put in place regardless of whether your child has a diagnosis.
 Often a diagnosis does not change the support a child gets in school.

 To pursue a medical diagnosis for your child, you will firstly need to discuss your concerns with your GP.
 Often, this discussion will lead to a consultation with another member of the medical body, usually a paediatric consultant.
-School is often consulted and asked for further information to support a diagnosis for complex needs such as ADHD, ASD, Childhood Mental Health Needs etc. With this is mind, it is useful for you to inform the school, via the class teacher or SENDCo, when you are pursuing or investigating a diagnosis so that we are able to gather information for this in a timely manner.
+School is often consulted and asked for further information to support a diagnosis for complex needs such as ADHD, ASD, Childhood Mental Health Needs etc. With this is mind, it is useful for you to inform the school, via the class teacher or Inclusion Leader, when you are pursuing or investigating a diagnosis so that we are able to gather information for this in a timely manner.
 Unfortunately, demand for initial assessment, diagnosis and external support for complex needs is very high and waiting times for these can often be very long.

 EHCP stands for Education, Health and Care Plan.
 This is a legal document which outlines a child’s Educational, Health and / or Care needs; the provision required to meet these needs and who is responsible for providing this.